Maaack/Godot-Game-Template/README.md

     If it's enabled for the first time,
     1. A dialogue window will appear asking to copy the example scenes out of addons/.
     2. Another dialogue window will ask to update the project's main scene.
-    3. Reload the project (scripts may show old paths before you do this).
+    3. Reload the project (just to be safe).
 9. Continue with the [Existing Project Instructions](/addons/maaacks_game_template/docs/ExistingProject.md)